lightbend-labs/akkaserverless-wirelessmesh-javascript/README.md

 * An [Akka Serverless account](https://docs.cloudstate.com/getting-started/lightbend-account.html)
 * Node.js v12 or higher installed
 * The Docker CLI installed
+* A [service account](https://cloud.google.com/docs/authentication/production) that can connect to Google Cloud Pubsub

 ## Build, Deploy, and Test

+### Prepare your Google Cloud Pubsub

+To connect to Google Cloud Pubsub, the easiest method is authenticate using a service account.
+To create your [service account](https://cloud.google.com/docs/authentication/production#cloud-console).
+After creating your service account, you need to download the service account key as a JSON file called `mycreds.json`.
+Put this file in the folder containing your javascript code, in the case of this sample, the wirelessmesh folder.

+Next, you'll need to build a base image that contains the `mycreds.json` file and sets the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the service account key.
+You can build the docker image with by running:

 ### Build your containers